 This continues where we left off with the Quickstart Tutorial for Kratos, so if you haven’t done the Quickstart already, check that out.

 To be able to offer “Sign in with github” you have to create a GitHub OAuth2 Client.

 So you go to your settings page on your github profile, then developer settings, then OAuth apps, then register a new application.

-You can pick any name that suits you, then put the Kratos login in the homepage url, that is the port 4455 on your localhost.
+You can pick any name that suits you, then put the Kratos login in the homepage url, that's the port 4455 on your localhost.

 You use this port in the quickstart for our SecureApp.
-If you are not familiar with this self service app, check the links in the description.
+If you aren't familiar with this self service app, check the links in the description.

 Next you put in the Authorization callback URL.
 This URL is built really simple, so first you have the kratos domain and the port and just at the end you put in the OIDC provider ID, in this case github.

 This provider ID must point to the provider's ID set in the Ory Kratos configuration file.